U.S. SEC accuses ex-Cantor Fitzgerald brokers of secret commission sharing

-NEW YORK, June 29 (Reuters) - U.S. securities regulators on Friday charged two former Cantor Fitzgerald & Co brokers with sharing commissions on customer transactions off the books, and announced the firm had agreed to pay $1.25 million to resolve the related claims.
+NEW YORK (Reuters) - U.S. securities regulators on Friday charged two former Cantor Fitzgerald & Co brokers with sharing commissions on customer transactions off the books, and announced the firm had agreed to pay $1.25 million to resolve the related claims.

 In a civil complaint filed in Manhattan federal court, the U.S. Securities and Exchange Commission said the brokers, Adam Mattessich and Joseph Ludovico, led to “widespread” violations of a federal securities law that requires brokerages to keep accurate records of transactions and compensation.